 biography

-Born Cleouna Moore in Baton Rouge, Louisiana, on October 31, 1924 (some sources cite 1923, 1928, and 1930 as her year of birth), lovely actress Cleo Moore made her way to Hollywood in the late 1940s.
-Her first film appearance was in the 15-chapter Columbia serial Congo Bill in 1948.
-To supplement her fledgling movie career, Moore modeled extensively and was the subject of numerous cheesecake photographs.
+Cleo Moore Born Cleouna Moore in Baton Rouge, Louisiana, on October 31, 1924 (some sources cite 1923, 1928, and 1930 as her year of birth), lovely actress Cleo Moore moved to Hollywood with her family in 1945.
+Wanting to be a star, Moore modeled extensively and was the subject of numerous cheesecake photographs in the late 1940s and early 1950s.
 Prior to her film career, in 1944 Moore was married to the son of Louisiana governor Huey Long, but the union lasted just a few weeks.
 Interestingly, in 1954 Moore announced her intention to run for the governorship of Louisiana but never followed through with it.

 Cheesecake photos of Cleo Moore showing off her 36-22-36 measurements

-Cleo Moore made her film debut in the 15-chapter Columbia serial Congo Bill in 1948.
-By 1950, she had become a starlet at RKO Studios, which installed her in several film noir classics, such as This Side of the Law and Gambling House.
-She also appeared in two 1950 short-feature westerns with Tim Holt: Dynamite Pass and Rio Grande Patrol.
-By 1950, her film career was in full swing, as she made six appearances in films that year.
-However, her roles were mostly small ones until she landed a contract with Columbia Studios in 1952.
-Moore landed starring roles in a series of low budget Columbia film, beginning with Strange Fascination in 1952.
+Her first film appearance was in the 15-chapter Columbia serial Congo Bill (1948; with Don McGuire).
+By 1950, she had become a starlet at RKO Studios, which installed her in several film noir classics, such as Hunt the Man Down (1950; with Gig Young) and Gambling House (1950; with Victor Mature and Terry Moore).
+She also appeared in two 1950 short-feature westerns: Dynamite Pass (1950; with Tim Holt) and Rio Grande Patrol (1950; with Tim Holt and Tom Tyler).
+Her film career was in full swing, as she made six appearances in films 1950.
+However, her roles grew in size and importance when she landed a contract with Columbia Studios in 1952.
+Moore was cast in landed starring roles in a series of low-budget Columbia film, beginning with Strange Fascination (1952; with Hugo Haas and Karen Sharpe).
 She made a number of pictures at Columbia, often directed by and co-starring Hugo Haas.

 Cleo MooreCleo Moore